Next: Build Utilities, Previous: Build Systems, Up: Programming Interface [Contents][Index]

 expression above is quoted (it comes after the

-or apostrophe): it is staged for later execution.
+or hash-tilde): it is staged for later execution.

 See G-Expressions, for an explanation of code staging and the